 (Khanum et al., 2015), the study discusses the use of animations in television advertising, which has become increasingly popular in recent years due to their attention-grabbing appeal, low cost, and ability to show amazing effects.
 The study highlights the lack of empirical research on the topic in Pakistan and introduces a study that examines the effects of animation on recalling and its relationship with audiences of different ages.
 300 participants of different ages were shown 12 commercials, with 4 being fully animated, 4 being semi-animated, and 4 being video.
 Participants then filled out a questionnaire to evaluate their recall of the commercials.
-Results showed that partially animated commercials had the most positive effect on recall, followed by fully animated commercials and then video commercials.
-Adults had better recall of fully animated commercials than children, while partially animated commercials had higher recall in adults than in children.
+Results showed that partially animated commercials had the most positive effect on recall, followed by fully animated commercials than children, while partially animated commercials had higher recall of fully animated commercials than in children.
 Other variables, such as age, gender, and education level, also had an impact on recall.